openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 This approach leverages the kubelet's inherent behavior to ensure compliance with scheduling policies.

 Validating Admission Policy and Binding: Admins seeking to implement this proposal will need to extend an existing validating admission policy binding (shipped by us, together with its validating admission policy) to enforce scheduling policies.
-This policy will validate incoming pod creation and update requests to ensure they do not include tolerations for the node-role.kubernetes.io/control-plane:NoExecute taint (or any other taint/toleration the admin wishes to configure, for special node groups) with exceptions cofigured through RBAC.
+This policy will validate incoming pod creation and update requests to ensure they do not include tolerations for the node-role.kubernetes.io/control-plane:NoExecute taint (or any other taint/toleration the admin wishes to configure, for special node groups) with exceptions configured through RBAC.

 RBAC with custom verbs: Admins seeking to implement this proposal need to introduce tools, scripts or organizational processes to assist administrators in managing new RBAC rules on namespaces that should be exempt from the default scheduling restrictions.
 This could include automation for emergency situations where rapid response is necessary.